 Whatever type of drug an individual might be addicted to, the important thing is for them to get help.
-The addict needs to ignore all the other types of drug rehab programs that are not some type of residential programs.
+The addict needs to ignore all the other types of drug rehab programs that are not some type of residential program.
 The other programs like outpatient counseling and Narcotics Anonymous are great, but the residential programs are better.
-There are several different types of residential programs in Oklahoma for the addict to choose from.
+There are several different types of residential drug rehab programs in Oklahoma for the addict to choose from.
 Some are very long-term and like to use a holistic approach towards treatment; others are short-term and tend to favor a more traditional approach towards therapy.
 It is truly important that the addict takes a few minutes and really thinks about what type of program they are most likely to respond to.

-90-Day Drug and Alcohol Treatment Centers in Oklahoma
+Drug and Alcohol Detox Services in Oklahoma

 Is Outpatient care as Effective as Inpatient Drug Treatment?

-Outpatient treatment can be efficient in some cases, but if an addict has been abusing drugs and alcohol for a long time they may need the inpatient long-term care.
+Outpatient treatment can be efficient in some cases, but if an addict has been abusing drugs and alcohol for a long time they may need inpatient long-term care.
 If an addict is unsure of what type of treatment to peruse, an addiction assessment can help narrow things down.
 It is important to find the right kind of help within the proper facility, as every addiction is different.

-The list can be incomplete so please do not hesitate to contact one of our counselors at 1-800-304-2219.
+Here is a list of the different drug treatment programs in Oklahoma.
+The list can be incomplete so please do not hesitate to contact one of our treatment specialists at 1-800-304-2219.